 Hitbox Dissonance: The hitboxes for Parasprites are much bigger than the swarm itself.
 Which can be an issue when you're trying to move or clear objects around them, especially when they are the color of a crystal you are trying to stockpile so you can activate one of the Elemental Stones.

 Level Grinding: Some of the ponies are very easy to rank up, whilst some of them will take forever (Different EXP gain on top of cool down times).
-Ponies like Shining Armor will take a good few weeks unless you tweak with the clock setting.
+Ponies like Shining Armor will take a good few weeks unless you tweak with the clock setting or use score modifiers.

 Every quest objective that requires you to collect Element Shards.
 While each shop is more likely to produce one type of shard than the others, you wouldn't know that without a guide, and even then it remains a gamble.